JoshuaDiaz/Hex/README.md

 The blue player must make a connected set of blue hexagons from east to west.
 The red player must do the same from north to south.
 At each turn a player chooses any unoccupied hexagon and gives it their color.

 ## Playing This Game
+You can play this game by running the [executable](https://github.com/JoshuaDiaz/Hex/blob/master/Hex.exe) on this repo.
 This implementation of the game allows any dimension of board to be played on.
 In fact this is the first thing prompted to the player:

 ![Choose the board size!](https://github.com/JoshuaDiaz/Hex/blob/master/Images/BoardSize.PNG "Choose the board size!")